-- Rivastigmine (Exelon) capsules or oral solution is taken twice a day, normally in the morning and evening.
-People start with 3mg a day in two divided doses, which will usually increase to a dosage of between 6mg and 12mg a day.
+- Rivastigmine comes in capsules or a solution to drink.
+It is taken twice a day, with morning and evening meals.
+People start with 3mg a day in two divided doses, which will usually increase (at intervals of at least two weeks) to between 6mg and 12mg a day.
 The maximum licensed total daily dose for oral rivastigmine is 12mg.
 Rivastigmine patches are also available.
-These deliver daily dosages of 4.6mg or 9.5mg with fewer side-effects than the capsules.
-Patches are suited to patients who struggle with oral medication and they are popular with carers.
+These deliver daily doses of 4.6mg, 9.5mg or 13mg, with fewer side effects than the capsules.
+Patches are suited to people who struggle with taking medication by mouth; they are popular with carers.
 Only one patch should be applied at any one time and it should be put on different parts of the skin each time, to avoid the person getting a rash.

-- Memantine comes in two forms, as 10mg and 20mg tablets, and as 10mg oral drops.
-The 10mg tablets can be broken in half, into 5mg doses, and taken with or without food.
-The recommended starting dose is 5mg a day, increasing after four weeks to up to 20mg a day.
+- Memantine comes in two forms: as 10mg and 20mg tablets, and as 10mg oral drops.
+The 10mg tablets can be broken in half (into 5mg doses) and taken with or without food.
+The recommended starting dose is 5mg a day, increasing every week by 5mg, up to 20mg a day after four weeks.
 The maximum licensed total daily dose for memantine is 20mg.

-Questions to ask the doctor
+Questions to ask the doctor when starting the drugs

 - How long will it be before I see a result?

-- If I get side-effects, should I stop taking the drug immediately?
+- If I get side effects, should I stop taking the drug immediately?